C-DAC Thiruvananthapuram: Strategic Electronics Group

 Strategic Electronics Group (SEG) has a team of 50 with skill sets for embedded product / system design.
 This group has acquired in house competence for total product design and technology transfer for ready to market products.
-This group has state of the art infrastructure and tools to support the design and development activity in the embedded product development and digital signal processing, including total package design.
+This group has infrastructure and tools to support the design and development activity in the embedded product development and digital signal processing, including total package design.
 Main products from SEG are Echo sounder, Bottom profiler, Remotely Operated Submersible, Water level sensor, Side scan sonar, MRI, Sounds, SWAMS, Under Water Ranges etc.